munificent/game-programming-patterns/book/type-object.markdown

 ## Intent

-*Allow the flexible creation of new &ldquo;classes&rdquo; by creating a single class, each instance of which represents a different type of object.*
+*Allow the flexible creation of new "classes" by creating a single class, each instance of which represents a different type of object.*